Philippos123/vegan-resturant.1/README.md

 (14) As a user I can add the booking to my google calender.

+(15) As a user I can cancel my booking.

+(16) As a user I can change my booking.

+(17) As a user I get notifications about everything I do from change booking so log in.

 #### As the site owner
 (1) As an admin user I can log in so that I can access the back end of the site.